[ Printer Friendly Version ] [ Report Abuse ]

 The boy scoffed, "I'm his godson, not his actual son; he's no reason to ask.
 But he did, if you must know.
 We didn't go.
 My parents chose to do their work during school times if they could, so we could spend the holidays together; summer was family time and they spent all their time travelling that Lorcan and I were okay spending our summers at home, especially Lorcan.
 If they had to go away during the summer and it wasn't far, he went with them.
 He loved learning about animals, now he works with dragons." he shook his head of his memory.
 "Anyway, I would stay with my grandfather or Harry.
 We were gonna go away once, when I was eight."

-"It was the trip to Disney World, do you remember?" he asked.
+"It was the trip to Orlando, do you remember?" he asked.
 "Everyone was going, the whole family, including us."

 "Yeah, I remember," Hugo answered.
-"You dad and brother came but not you or your mum.
+"Your dad and brother came but not you or your mum.
 Why didn't you come with us?"

 "I got sick and it was contagious, mum was the only who already had it so she stayed with me."
 He looked up.
 Hugo seemed sad about it and was confused as to why he wasn't.
 "It's alright.
 I wish I could have gone; it would have been nice to go to America, but I don't hate that I've never been away.
 I'll go one day, I just haven't been yet."